God and Christ

 Perhaps no other subject demands so insistently that we cleave fast to the pattern of sound words.
 If we start out with an unscriptural theological term, we can only hope to land in the misty mud in which theology is mired.
 An instance of this is at hand.
 In commencing this theme, a recent writer says: “While God absolutely is Spirit and invisible, Whom no man has seen or can see, yet for the purpose of creation He assumed the limitations suggested by the titles, ‘The Image of the Invisible God,’ ‘The Form of God,’ and ‘the Word,’ and for the purpose of redemption He yet further limited Himself by being made flesh and tabernacling among us as the Only Begotten of the Father.
 In spite of all such limitations...”

 The italics are ours, for we wish to call attention to the unscriptural term limitation, which is the key to the theory propounded.
 If this were true then one of the greatest doctrines in Holy Writ would be the Limitations of the Deity.
 But there is no such teaching.
 It is always Christ, not God, Who empties Himself or humbles Himself.
 The thought of limitation is not conveyed by the titles enumerated.
-The Image of God made Him visible, the Word gave Him expression, the Form manifested His glory.
+The Image of God made Him visible, the Word gave Him expression, and the Form manifested His glory.
 Instead of imposing divine boundaries, they removed human limitations.
 The word “limitation” is so vague and vacuous that it gives us no clear idea.
-On the contrary, Image, Word, Form are all filled with meaning.
+On the contrary, Images, Words, and Form are all filled with meaning.
 If we should choose a single word to represent all three, we would say that they set forth a revelation of God, but by no means a limitation.

 In order to clarify our thoughts, let us study a few occurrences of the word “image” in the Scriptures.
 He Who is God’s Image, and Who spoke as no man ever spoke, used it in contending with the Jews.
 Taking a minted piece of money, a denarius, He asked, “Whose is this image and inscription?”
 Their reply was, “Caesar’s.”
 He responded, “Be paying, then, what is Caesar’s to Caesar, and what is God’s to God” (Matt.22:21).
 The image was probably like that on modern coins, possibly a head or bust delineated on the metal by indentations or embossing, which suggested the emperor to the mind.
 The whole point of the passage lies in the word image.
 The fact that they were using money minted by Rome indicated their subjection to Rome.
 They were under obligations to the one whose image appeared on their coins.
 This image was only a partial likeness.
 It was made of metal, not flesh and blood.
 It was only a miniature of the original.
 It probably depicted only a part of his body, and that in hardly more than two dimensions.
 Yet it symbolized all that he was, especially what he was to those who used the coin.